bitwarden/help/_articles/two-step-login/setup-two-step-login-u2f.md

    If your security key has a button, touch it.

 7. Select **Save**.
-A green `Enabled` message will indicate that Two-step Login via FIDO U2F has been successfully enabled and your key will appear with a green checkbox ( {% icon fa-check %} ).
+A green `Enabled` message will indicate that Two-step Login using FIDO U2F has been successfully enabled and your key will appear with a green checkbox ( {% icon fa-check %} ).
 8. Select the **Close** button and confirm that the **FIDO U2F Security Key** option is not enabled, as indicated by a green checkbox ( {% icon fa-check %} ).

 Repeat this process to add up to 5 FIDO U2F security keys to your account.